kanansnote/basic-programming-exercises/README.md

 # Basic programming exercises

-This repository contains folders and written codes that were created during the learning process:
+### This repository contains folders and written codes that were created during the learning process:

+- JavaBasics

+- CppBasics

-### JavaBasics, CppBasics, LearningWithMimo
+- LearningWithMimo